PRINCIPLES OF ACTION 1

 Our action framework

 Solthis leverages the expertise of its teams and a partnership-based approach to develop impactful projects.
-These projects provide integrated and sustainable solutions that align with the needs of the populations and are built in collaboration with all the stakeholders concerned.
-Our intervention framework is centered around three key axes: a multiplier impact approach, a partnership approach at the centre of projects and a health promotion approach to strengthen health systems and community health.
+These projects provide integrated and sustainable solutions that align with the needs of the populations and are developed in collaboration with all the stakeholders concerned.
+Our intervention framework is centered around three key areas: a multiplier impact approach, a partnership approach at the centre of projects and a health promotion approach to strengthen health systems and community health.

 SCALING IMPACT

-PARTNERSHIPS AT THE CENTRE OF PROJECTS
+→PARTNERSHIPS AT THE CENTRE OF PROJECTS

 * Istanbul Humanitarian Summit, UNSG 2016.

-HEALTH PROMOTION
+→HEALTH PROMOTION

-OUR METHODS OF INTERVENTION
+→OUR METHODS OF INTERVENTION

 Our interventions are thoughtfully designed from the outset to integrate into health systems and community actions.
 This process involves a detailed analysis of priority needs and ensures that our efforts complement existing initiatives.
 Our approach is supported by national actors, including institutions, health services, and communities.